-After heated debates in the parliament, on 22 June 2012, the first permanent election law since 1989 was approved by a Royal Decree.
+On 22 June 2012, after heated debates in Jordan's parliament, the first permanent election law since 1989 was approved by a Royal Decree.
 Each voter was given two votes, one for a candidate at the district level and another for the closed proportional list.
 Compared to the former ‘single non-transferrable vote system’, this system created a new electoral culture because each voter was able to pick a list of five candidates in his or her constituency.

 2016 Election Law

-During the run up towards the 2016 parliamentary elections, a new Election Law was introduced.
+During the run up towards the 2016 parliamentary elections a new Election Law was introduced.
 The controversial one-person-one-vote system was replaced with a list-based system designed to encourage political parties.
 Another new aspect in the law is that registration for the elections is not optional.
-Therefore, the number of eligible voters rose to 4,130,142 from 2,288,043 in the 2013 elections.
-In addition, the introduction of the Election Law saw a reduction in the number of seats in the Lower House from 150 to 130, while the women's quato remained at 15.
+Therefore, the number of eligible voters rose from 2,288,043 in the 2013 elections to 4,130,142 in 2016.
+In addition, the introduction of the Election Law saw a reduction in the number of seats in the Lower House from 150 to 130, while the women's quota remained at 15.
 The 2016 Election Law has been criticized for leaving intact a voting system that favors sparsely populated tribal East Bank constituencies over the densely populated cities mostly inhabited by Jordanians of Palestinian descent, which are Islamic strongholds and highly politicized.
 For example, in one constituency in the city of Zarqa, 450,000 eligible voters who usually back Islamists have only six parliamentary seats.
 By contrast, in the southern tribal town of Maan, 59,000 voters choose four members of parliament.
 More than two-thirds of Jordan’s seven million people live in cities but are allocated less than a third of assembly seats.

 Turnout and voting process